jezhiggins/js-cell-lang/README.md

 Cell is a minimally simple programming language designed to demonstrate how to write a programming language.

 Cell was designed by [Andy Balaam](http://www.artificialworlds.net/).
 His [original implementation is in Python](https://gitlab.com/cell_lang/cell).
-This repository is a new JavaScript implementation, written as the basis of a forthcoming talk to [the BrumJS Meetup](https://www.meetup.com/brum_js/), scheduled for September 2021.
+This repository is a new JavaScript implementation, written as the basis of a forthcoming talk to [Norfolk Developers](https://www.meetup.com/Norfolk-Developers-NorDev/), scheduled for October 2021.

 Here is an example program: